 - Chocolate chips - I like to use dark chocolate chips to give extra richness to the cherries.
 You could also use white chocolate or milk chocolate chips.
 Alternatively, if you don't have any chips available, try chopping up solid chocolate into small chunks.

 How to Make Cherry Brownies

 These brownies are a super simple recipe.
-As with my other brownies or bars, you'll want to begin by preheating the oven and lining a square baking pan with parchment paper.
+As with my other brownies or bars, like my Ferrero Rocher Brownies or my Fluffernutter Brownies, you'll want to begin by preheating the oven and lining a square baking pan with parchment paper.
 Trust me - lining the pan will make your life so much easier!